ashishbhungani97/metamask-extension/docs/testing.md

-# Automated Testing in the MetaMask Extension Repository
+# Automated Testing in the BlockStar Extension Repository

 The purpose of this document is to summarize the testing tactics we want to align on for this repository.